 Despite Uganda’s successes in the sports arena, the government still considers sports as a mere ‘leisure industry’

 Two years after that, the Rugby Cranes pulled off a monumental upset against hosts Madagascar in the final when they became continental champions, lifting the 2007 Confederation of Africa Rugby cup.

 All these sporting achievements are limited to the 21st century and do not include the Olympics heroics of the likes of Davis Kamoga, John “Beast” Mugabi, Leo Rwabwogo, Eridad Mukwanga, and John Akii Bua.
 Or even the oft-narrated run to the final of the 1978 African Cup of Nations by the Ugandan national football team.

 This is done intentionally to emphasize the regency of success for Ugandan sportsmen and sportswomen across various disciplines.
 Yet the official government position on sports in the country is that it is a ‘leisure industry’, with little economic upside or potential and therefore, not a priority on the road to national development.

 It is true that a portion of the annual Ugandan budget is allocated to sports but the said portion is not only too small to be consequential, it is also divided inequitably.
-Disciplines that actually have potential to succeed internationally get next to no support, only for the athletes to go out there and against all odds, raise the Ugandan flag high, after vanquishing better-facilitated competition.
+Disciplines that actually have the potential to succeed internationally get next to no support, only for the athletes to go out there and against all odds, raise the Ugandan flag high, after vanquishing better-facilitated competition.